-AHLA's distance learning events allow participants the flexibility to stay abreast of regulatory developments in the health law field, and in most cases earn continuing legal education credits, without having to leave the comfort of their office, home, or any other location from which it's most convenient to participate.
-Participants are able to access live presentations via their web browsers and ask questions in real time.
+AHLA's distance learning events allow you the flexibility to stay abreast of regulatory developments in the health law field from anywhere you have internet access, and in most cases earn continuing legal education credits.

 Our events are tagged by subject matter as well as by the AHLA groups involved in developing the content.
 Click the buttons below to search by subject matter or use our Advanced Search to find a particular event of interest.

 The Intersection of Public Health and Healthcare in the 21st Century: Hot Topics and Practice Tips, Part IIIContains 2 Component(s) Includes a Live Event on 10/16/2018 at 2:00 PM (EDT)

 This webinar will highlight the rapid growth of telemedicine over the past few years, in response to strides in technology, growing commercial insurance coverage, and a continued short supply of physicians.
 The heart of this program will be an exploration of the growth of federal and state laws related to telemedicine.
 Speakers will provide an overview of the trajectory of telemedicine-related laws, highlight the existing legal framework, and provide perspectives on what may be on the legislative front.
 Panelists will also highlight innovative ways to structure telemedicine service arrangements to ensure compliance with traditional state and local health care laws.

 The Intersection of Public Health and Healthcare in the 21st Century: Hot Topics and Practice Tips, All Parts - On Demand RecordingContains 1 Product(s)